kaapyth0n/focus_todo_pomodoro_bot/README.md

 ├── README.md           # This file
 └── ... (other potential files like sounds, logs)
 ```

+### Internationalization (i18n)

+The bot supports multiple languages (currently English, German, and Russian) through a YAML-based translation system:

+1. **Bot Interface**: Uses the python-i18n library with translations stored in `locales/*.yml` files.
+2. **Web Interface**: The timer web app uses the same translations, integrated with Flask via a custom context processor.
+3. **User Preferences**: Users can change their language with the `/language` command, which is remembered and used for all interactions, including the web timer.
+4. **Adding Languages**: To add a new language:
+   - Create a new `locales/[language_code].yml` file based on the existing ones
+   - Add the language code to `SUPPORTED_LANGUAGES` in `config.py`

 **Important:** Ensure `credentials.json` and `.env` are added to your `.gitignore` file to avoid committing sensitive information.